Sunday, July 12, 2026

 In Queensland, Consul General Neetu M. Bhagotia led celebrations at the Gold Coast in association with GOPIO Gold Coast.
 The event included meditation and sound healing sessions alongside yoga and was attended by Federal MP Angie Bell and Queensland State Minister Hermann Vorster as Chief Guests.

-Head of Chancery, Consulate General of India, Perth, Consul Naresh Kumar, addresses participants at the Indian Community Centre during International Day of Yoga 2026 celebrations on June 21, 2026.
-PHOTOS: CGI Perth; Shami K
+Head of Chancery, Consulate General of India Perth, Consul Naresh Kumar, addressing participants and Perth’s Indian community comes together at the Indian Community Centre, and the Consulate General of India and GOPIO Gold Coast’s International Day of Yoga celebrations at the Gold Coast, Queensland, on June 21, 2026.
+PHOTOS: CGI Perth; Shami K; X/@CGIBrisbane

 The Consulate General of India in Sydney, together with the Swami Vivekananda Cultural Centre (ICCR) Sydney and the Ministry of AYUSH, Government of India, partnered with the Indian Australian Association of South Australia to hold a community session in Adelaide titled “Gentle Yoga for Pain-Free Living.”